PreMoCon2/BabaG-VPN/README.md

 # BabaVPN

-Cyberpunk-styled Android VPN app with an embedded Tor backend and a full-device tunnel flow.
+Android VPN app with an embedded Tor backend and a full-device tunnel flow.

 ## Overview